-- The Charles Dickens School recognises our duty to share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE 2020. - All staff must be aware that they cannot promise confidentiality in situations which might compromise a child's safety or wellbeing. - The Head Teacher or DSL will disclose information about a learner on a 'need to know' basis. - All members of staff must be aware that whilst they have duties to keep any information confidential, in line with our Confidentiality Policy (found on SP), they also have a professional responsibility to share information with other agencies to safeguard children.
-All staff are aware they cannot promise confidentiality in situations which might compromise a child's safety or wellbeing. - The Charles Dickens School has an appropriately trained Data Protection Officer (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our School is complaint with all matters relating to confidentiality and information sharing requirements. - Our data protection officer is: - DPO name: SPS DPO Services - Email: sps-dpo-services@isystemsintegration.com - Correspondence address: SPS SPO Services, iSystems Integration, Devonshire House, 29-31 Elmfield Road, Bromley, Kent BR1 1LT - The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+- Laleham Gap School recognises our duty to share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE 2020. - All staff must be aware that they cannot promise confidentiality in situations which might compromise a child's safety or wellbeing. - The Headteacher or DSL will disclose information about a learner on a 'need to know' basis. - All members of staff must be aware that whilst they have duties to keep any information confidential, they also have a professional responsibility to share information with other agencies to safeguard children. - Laleham Gap School has an appropriately trained Data Protection Officer (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our school is complaint with all matters relating to confidentiality and information sharing requirements.
+The officer for Laleham Gap School is Sophie Conroy, Business Manager, Sophie.conroy@lgs.kent.sch.uk - The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children (KCSIE 2020). - DfE Guidance on Information Sharing (July 2018) provides further detail.
-This document can be found on sharepoint under Safeguarding.
+This can be found on the school's website, staff room safeguarding guidance folder and in the 'Whole School' drive within the 'Safeguarding Guidance' folder.